 The Value of a Birth Plan

-The other powerful tool in preparing for the birth you and mom want is to create a birth plan.
+Creating a birth plan is another powerful tool in preparing for the birth you and mom want.
 This is an excellent exercise for you two to get on the same page and clarify what you do and do not want.
-I cannot stress this enough.
 If you are having trouble crafting your birth plan, you can get a free copy of my birth plan to get an idea of how you could word it and some things you can include.
 A birth plan can serve as great cliff notes of your preparation and come in handy during labor.
 You can also get the Your Birth Plan book, which walks you step-by-step through creating and writing your birth plan with samples and a template you can customize to your preferences.

-You should communicate with mom about how you can be the most supportive.
-Do they prefer you just to offer encouragement and hold their hand, or do you want you to play an active part in the labor process and urge them to try new things?
-You may have the opportunity to cut your baby’s umbilical cord or catch your baby as he or she is born.
-Include this stuff in your plans and let the hospital or birth center staff know ahead of time.
+You should communicate with mom about how you can be the most supportive during labor.
+Do they prefer you to offer encouragement and hold their hand, or do they want you to actively participate in the labor process and urge them to try new things?
+You may have the opportunity to cut your baby’s umbilical cord or catch your baby as they are born.
+Include this stuff in your plans and inform the hospital or birth center staff beforehand.

 The biggest reason you want to be involved in a birth class and in building the birth plan is so you can help advocate for mom.
 Labor is challenging, and when she is preoccupied with coping with contractions, you can help advocate and make sure what she wants is being supported by doctors, midwives, nurses, or doulas.

 Labor is a marathon.
 It is one of the most physically and emotionally challenging workouts mom will ever go through.
 You can expect to need to be there both physically and emotionally too.
-You are a huge part of the birth of your baby.
-Partners are the cheerleader, coach, trainer, and advocate.
+You are a massive part of the birth of your baby.
+You are the cheerleader, coach, trainer, and advocate.
 You need to be rested and prepared to be present for the entire thing.
-In the event mom is having trouble speaking up, you can advocate for her.

 You should know what procedures they are on board with and what they want to avoid.
 (This is where your birth class and birth plan come into play.)
 For example, if mom wants an epidural as soon as they get to the hospital, make sure that happens.
-If you two are planning for an un-medicated birth, be supportive and make certain meds aren’t being pushed if mom doesn’t want them.
+If you two are planning an un-medicated birth, be supportive and ensure meds aren’t being pushed if mom doesn’t want them.
 Expect labor to be challenging and expect it to be long.
 There may be times that mom is in pain and physically and emotionally drained.
-In these moments, it may feel like you can’t do anything about it.
+It may feel like you can’t do anything in these moments.
 Being by her side will help get her through those challenging moments.

 The postpartum period is the days, weeks, and months following birth.
 This period comes with its challenges.
 These are often not thought about ahead of time or overlooked when the challenges do come up.
-By having a heads up on what to expect after your baby arrives, you will benefit because you won’t be blindsided by what mom is going through.
+Having a heads up on what to expect after your baby arrives will benefit you because you won’t be blindsided by what mom is going through.
 More importantly, you will be able to be there for her, not just physically but emotionally too.

 Mom will need to recover after birth.
 Recovery will look different for every mom based on whether they had a vaginal birth or a cesarean and the particulars of their labor.
 There are a couple of episodes that can help with what to expect postpartum and planning ahead.
 There are a few things you should know about birth recovery.

 Right after labor, you and mom will probably be exhausted.
-Your only job is to relax and spend time enjoying the new edition to your family.
+Your only job is to relax and enjoy the new addition to your family.
 If you can do anything to let mom rest, please do.

-After birth, mom will still look like she is about five months pregnant.
-All of the fluid and tissue that was in her uterus will need to come out.
+After birth, mom will still look about five months pregnant.
+All of the fluid and tissue in her uterus must come out.
 She will essentially have a period for up to six weeks after birth.

 Mom will likely be sore after labor.
-A cesarean section is major surgery, and it takes time to heal the incision.
+A cesarean section is a major surgery, and it takes time to heal the incision.
 A vaginal birth is often accompanied by a tear of the perineum, the spot between the vagina and the rectum.
-According to the American College of Obstetricians and Gynecologists, the rate of some type of laceration during all vaginal births is between 53-79%.
+According to the American College of Obstetricians and Gynecologists, the rate of some laceration during all vaginal births is between 53-79%.
 She may or may not have stitches.
-Even in birth with an intact perineum, the area will be sore, and you can help mom out by minimizing the moving around she has to do.
-She will be able to get around much better in the next few days.
+Even in birth with an intact perineum, the area will be sore, and you can help mom out by minimizing the moving around she has to do, especially in the first few days.
 Even if she had a vaginal birth, her vagina will heal and be fine.
 Don’t worry that having a baby will wreck her vagina.
 That is not a thing.

 How You Can Contribute to Breastfeeding

 If you are supplementing with formula, you can feed the baby.
 If your baby is exclusively on breastmilk, you may feel like there is nothing you can do.
-There are a lot of things you can do to support your breastfeeding partner.
+There are many things you can do to support your breastfeeding partner.

 While nursing may come naturally and easily for some moms, it can be physically and emotionally challenging for many.
-If mom is having any issues, please encourage her to go to a support group, reach out to her doctor or midwife, or seek a lactation consultant.
-The first few days or weeks may be challenging, but breastfeeding will keep getting easier.
+If mom has any issues, please encourage her to go to a support group, contact her doctor or midwife, or seek a lactation consultant.
+The first few days or weeks may be challenging, but breastfeeding will get easier.
 Encouragement and support from you go a long way.

-When nursing, you can get stuck sitting or lying down with one arm holding your baby.
-That means you may not be able to get up easily, and you only have the use of one hand.
+While breastfeeding, moms can get stuck sitting or lying down with one arm holding their baby.
+That means they may not be able to get up easily and only have the use of one hand.
 You can help by getting your partner something to drink or something she can easily eat with one hand.
 You can hang out while your partner is breastfeeding.
-Nursing a baby can be lonely, especially in the early days and weeks when it feels like you have a baby constantly attached to your breast.
+Nursing a baby can be lonely, especially in the early days and weeks when it feels like a baby is constantly attached to your breast.
 Having someone to sit with you or watch a show with you can make a big difference.
-If you are out and about, make sure if mom needs to nurse that you support her doing that anywhere she is comfortable.
+If you are out and about, make sure if mom needs to breastfeed that, you support her doing that anywhere she is comfortable.

-While mom is taking care of all the breastfeeding, you can take care of diaper changes, do the dishes, make dinner, clean the house, or go grocery shopping.
-There are many chores required to keep a house running.
-If you are generally not the person in your relationship who tackles these tasks, please step up and help out.
+While mom is breastfeeding, you can take care of diaper changes, do the dishes, make dinner, clean the house, or go grocery shopping.
+There are many chores required to keep a home running.
+If you are generally not the person in your relationship who tackles these tasks, please step up and help.

 There are many benefits of skin-to-skin contact that do not only apply to mothers.
-Being skin to skin stabilizes your baby’s heart rate, breathing, and temperature and reduces stress in both you and your baby.
+Skin-to-skin contact stabilizes your baby’s heart rate, breathing, and temperature and reduces stress in both you and your baby.
 It also increases your interactions with your baby.
 If you are hanging out on the couch, take your shirt off and put your baby on your bare skin.
 It is an excellent way to relax and bond.

 You should know that researchers see a baby sleeping through the night as six hours of sleep continuously.
 Many babies are not physically capable of sleeping even six hours.
 You should expect less sleep than you are accustomed to when you have a new baby.
 Adjusting your expectation for sleep can make a big difference in how you feel when you don’t get enough sleep.
 I can pretty much guarantee that mom is getting even less sleep than you are.

-If you are someone who values their sleep, it can be stressful to even think about, like existing on five hours of sleep one night, or even less, if it’s a particularly tough night for your baby.
+If you value sleep, it can be stressful to even think about having five hours of sleep one night, or even less, if it’s a particularly tough night for your baby.
 This stage will not last forever, and you will adjust.
 For more expert advice on sleep in the first year, check out this episode with parenting expert Jen Lumanlan.
-The saying, “sleep when the baby sleeps,” is good for dads and partners too.
+The saying, “Sleep when the baby sleeps,” is also good for dads and partners .
 Sneak in on some of those naps, and you will be glad you did.